 Maintained by Lighthouse | Updated May 2026

-Finding a special education lawyer in New York City is not like finding any other kind of attorney.
+Finding a special education lawyer in New York City is unlike any other kind of attorney search.
 The cases are complex, the system is unlike anywhere else in the country, and the best attorneys are often at or near capacity.

 Lloyd Donders, a special education attorney in New York who came to this field after fighting for his own son's IEP, puts it plainly: even he felt overwhelmed in IEP meetings — "and I'm a lawyer," he told me in a phone interview.
 "I'm reasonably well-educated, from a suburban district that tends to have better-resourced schools.
 Even with all of that, I felt overwhelmed in IEP meetings, bombarded with acronyms, and unsure of my rights."